GihhArwtw/SJTU_AI/README.md

 I have briefly checked most notes before updating, especailly those in English.
 Still, there might exist typos, syntax errors or some words misused. **Note that most notes are in Chinese.**

-For some courses, assignments and my version of answers are also given.
+For some courses, assignments and my version of solutions are also given.
 Assignment during the second semister when I was sophomore are accomplished by LaTex.
 For these assignments, original `tex` files are also uploaded.